 Women were interviewed in the health facility where their childbirth had occurred and this could have introduced courtesy bias.
 It has been suggested, however, that a longer period after birth may allow time for mental processing the birth experience and thus improve recall.
-Alternatively, a different school of thought opines that forgetfulness may be more likely if there is a longer duration between the experience and time of the survey.45 A study among women in Ethiopia, Kenya, Madagascar, Rwanda and Tanzania reported a prevalence of 60% of overall violationsof respectful maternity care rights following objective assessment using a structured checklist.19 Observation of women-provider interactions by trained observers in an Ethiopian study found a prevalence of 74.8%, nonetheless, i, only 22% of women reported D&A during childbirth.23 Normalization of D&A during childbirth by mothers in the study may have made them fail to consider and/or report certain disrespectful practices leading to the incongruence between observed and self-reported events.
+Alternatively, a different school of thought opines that women may tend to forget the nasty birth experiences the longer the time passed between the experience and the survey.45 A study among women in Ethiopia, Kenya, Madagascar, Rwanda and Tanzania reported a prevalence of 60% of overall violations of respectful maternity care rights following objective assessment using a structured checklist.19 Observation of women-provider interactions by trained observers in an Ethiopian study found a prevalence of 74.8%, nonetheless, only 22% of the women reported D&A during childbirth.23 Normalization of D&A during childbirth by mothers in the study may have made them fail to consider and/or report certain disrespectful practices leading to the incongruence between observed and self-reported events.
 Objective assessment of D&A by trained observers using structured checklists have shown to provide higher prevalence estimates of D&A during childbirth than subjective reporting.46 Self-reported prevalence of D&A during childbirth in our study may thus have been underestimated.
-A review of D&A during childbirth in Ethiopia and sub-Saharan Africa found a pooled prevalence of 44%-49.4%.35,36
+A review of D&A during childbirth in Ethiopia and sub-Saharan Africa found a pooled prevalence of 44%-49.4%.35,36 Beyond being pooled estimates, the lower prevalence in these reviews may be because some of those studies were community-based and involved women at different points in time after birth.

 Disparities that could account for the prevalence of at least one form of D&A in both hospitals include the fact that private hospitals, especially mission hospitals, tend to have more stringent measures in place to ensure respect for women.
-This includes close supervision of staff and oversight of the facility by the church, ready patient’s access to hospital or church management for complaints of disrespectful care and follow-up of such complaints in addition to the moralistic undertone with which careis rendered in private hospitals.
-Also, such hospitals may attract patronage from faithfulpeople who may have more religion-related acceptance for providedhealth care.
+This includes close supervision of staff and oversight of the facility by the church, ready patient’s access to hospital or church management for complaints of disrespectful care and follow-up of such complaints in addition to the moralistic undertone with which care is rendered in private hospitals.
+Also, such hospitals may attract patronage from faithful people who may have more religion-related acceptance for provided health care.
 In contrast, bureaucratic processes, poor ownership attitudes by workers and loose redressing mechanisms have been associated with public hospitals.47,48

-Our findings portray the need to improve maternity experiences of parturientsand build an institutional culture of respectful care.
+Our findings portray the need to improve maternity experiences of parturient and build an institutional culture of respectful care.
 This will include systematic identification of underlying contributors to D&A during childbirth as well as designing and implementing context-specific interventions to address these in the two facilities.
 Such interventions may involve development of institutional indicators of D&A during childbirth, their routine evaluation and using lessons learned to improve maternity experiences of women during childbirth.
 It is equally important to institutionalize continuous provider training, mentorship, monitoring and supportive supervision that build interpersonal communication skills aimed at promoting woman-centred care in both public and private health care settings.
 Such training can be integrated into existing facility-based continuous educational platforms such as grand rounds, professional group seminars and morning reviews.
 This is in addition to the use of provider-independent mechanisms and checks such as automated and administrative processes that routinize procedures such as informed consent before clinical care is provided.
 An emerging nascent area of focus from our study is the need for cross-learning and collaboration between the public and private health sectors, all geared towards improving maternal experiences of maternity care.